h2oai/wave/README.md

 #### Removed: callback functions for request-handling.

-Telesync apps are 100% push-based, using duplex communication instead of a request/reply paradigm.
+Q apps are 100% push-based, using duplex communication instead of a request/reply paradigm.
 There is no need to have a tangled mess of callbacks to define application logic.

 Instead, all requests are routed to a single function, and you can decide how to organize your application logic by branching on `q.args.*`.